Infinitely divisible priors for multivariate survival functions: Posterior distribution of IDEM priors

 \subsection{A general representation of the posterior}

-The formula from Theorem \ref{thmdombryeyiminkcond} splits into the product of two terms: the term (\ref{eqnpostcomp1}) and the remaining term (\ref{eqnpostcomp2}) that involves a sum over all conditional hitting scenarios.
+The formula from Theorem \ref{thmdombryeyiminkcond} splits into the product of two terms: the term (\ref{eqnpostcomp1}) and the remaining term (\ref{eqnpostcomp2}) that involves a sum over all partitions of $d\times n$.
 This implies that, conditionally on $\ubmX_n$,

 where $\underline{\bm Y}^{(n)}$ is distributed according (\ref{eqnpostcomp1}) and independent of $\underline{\bm Z}^{(n)}$, which is distributed according to (\ref{eqnpostcomp2}).
-The term (\ref{eqnpostcomp1}) is easily identified as the restriction of the exponent measure $\lambda$ to the set $A(\ubmX_n):= \big\{ \underline{\bmy}\in (E_d)^\N \mid \ubmy_{n}>\ubmX_{n} \big\}$, which due to Theorem \ref{thmidexpmimpliesexminid} can be represented as
+The term (\ref{eqnpostcomp1}) is easily identified as the restriction of the exponent measure $\lambda$ to the set $A(\ubmX_n):= \big\{ \underline{\bmy}\in E_{d\times \N} \mid \ubmy_{n}>\ubmX_{n} \big\}$, which due to Theorem \ref{thmidexpmimpliesexminid} can be represented as